Celeo/gandalf_bot/README.md

 ## Contributing

 Note: preceding my normal "contributions welcome" message is a disclaimer that this bot is specifically made for a Discord guild I'm in.
-If you want to contribute a bit, you're welcome to, but the intent of this bot won't really grow.
+If you want to contribute a bit, you're welcome to, but the intent of this bot won't really change.

 Please feel free to contribute.
 Please open an issue first (or comment on an existing one) so that I know that you want to add/change something.